sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Let's head over to [gpgtools.org](https://gpgtools.org/).
 At the time of this writing, there's a "GPG Suite beta" (number 3) and a regular version of "GPG Suite".
 If you're running macOS Sierra (10.12), I'd advise you go with the beta version.
 If you're running an older version of macOS (10.11 or earlier), go for the not beta version.

 After downloading the proper version of GPG Suite, install it as you would any other Mac application.
+The GPG Suite website provides [a guide to verifying your GPG Suite download, as well as any downloaded file](https://gpgtools.tenderapp.com/kb/how-to/how-to-verify-the-downloaded-gpg-suite).

 ### 2. Download and Import the KeePassXC GPG Public Master Key